Framework of Supplier Code of Conduct

 • Working hours not exceeding legal limit

-• Zero records on harassment/discrimination incident or disputes/ unfair labor treatment
+• No record on harassment/discrimination incident or disputes / unfair labor treatment

 • Appropriate and fair treatment of female workers